Sunday, October 2, 2016

 The Senior Center building was full of history about the German families that had settled in St Florine.

-We walked inside but I stopped at the first display and began talking to one of the family members that lived in the area.
+We walked inside, but I stopped at the first display and began talking to one of the family members who lived in the area.

-By the time I stopped talking the festival was about over.
+By the time I stopped talkin, the festival was about over.

 Thursday, September 22, 2016